fchavonet/holbertonschool-system_engineering-devops/README.md

 Currently, it includes a single project focused on Web Infrastructure Design, with diagrams and explanations for building, securing, and scaling web stacks.

-For detailed explanations of each task, please refer to the README in the corresponding project folder.

 ## <span id="files-description">Files description</span>

 | **FILES**                   | **DESCRIPTION**                                     |